- Assistance that will be offered in all circumstances

 Discretionary relocation assistance will be offered subject to the availability of financial resources and subject to the conditions set out below.

-A grant of up to £10,000 to assist with the eligible costs of moving to a more suitable home where it is not reasonable and practicable to adapt the existing home, or where the applicant prefers to move to another home in Harlow rather than to adapt the existing home relocation grant will be limited to the cost of the assistance that Harlow Council would otherwise provide under this policy.
+A grant of up to £20,000 to assist with the eligible costs of moving to a more suitable home where it is not reasonable and practicable to adapt the existing home, or where the applicant prefers to move to another property in Harlow rather than to adapt their existing home.
+The relocation grant will be limited to the cost of the assistance that Harlow Council would otherwise provide under this policy.

 Harlow Council and the welfare authority must be satisfied that the proposed property already meets the needs of the disabled person without further adaptation or that it would be reasonable and practicable to suitably adapt it.

-The costs of moving eligible for assistance include estate agents’ fees, legal costs, and removal costs.
+The costs of moving eligible for assistance include:

 If on any sale of the applicant’s existing property, a surplus over the purchase cost of a new property is generated, then this is to be applied to the relocation expenses mentioned above before any relocation grant would be considered.

-The new home is to be only or main residence of the relevant person with disabilities.
+The new home is to be only or main residence of the relevant disabled person named as the applicant who can demonstrate they live at the property that will undergo adaptation.
 Only one relocation grant will be awarded per applicant.

-A relocation grant paid will become repayable if the relocation is not completed due to the applicant’s choice or actions, or if having moved, the applicant moves again within 5 years.
+A relocation grant that is paid will become repayable if the relocation is not completed due to the applicant’s choice or actions, or if having moved, the applicant moves again within 5 years.

 Discretionary assistance